 The NPP is payments infrastructure that enables Australian consumers, businesses and government agencies to make real-time, data-rich payments between accounts at participating financial institutions.
 It supports real-time clearing and settlement for simple or complex payments and has the potential to deliver significant back-office efficiencies.

-The NPP can simplify payments through its Addressing Service, called PayID, as well as offer the ability to include more information with payments, such as text or links to externally hosted documents.
-The first innovative product launched using these capabilities is Osko by BPAY.
+The NPP can simplify payments through its Addressing Service, called PayID .
+It can also support more information sent with payments, such as written text or links to externally hosted documents.

 The Platform has been designed to be extensible, meaning it will evolve to meet the future needs of Australian consumers and businesses.

 The New Payments Platform provides innovators with capability building blocks that can be used in different ways to create new payments experiences and enable efficient, cost-effective back-end processing.

 There is a broad spectrum of innovative possibilities that could be brought to life by the Platform – from supporting emergency payments, helping corporate treasurers unlock their working capital, embracing more efficient reconciliation, or enabling real-time payments overseas.

 Many of these innovative possibilities could incorporate PayID – the Platform’s addressing service that enables payments to be directed to accounts using information that is easier to remember than a BSB and account number, such as a phone number, email address or Australian Business Number.

 Outside retail, corporate and institutional banking, the industries and sectors that could benefit from the Platform’s capabilities include insurance, superannuation, ecommerce, payroll, the gig economy, securities and company corporate actions.
 But the NPP’s potential is not restricted to these sectors alone.